jlboygenius/SmartThingsSertaBedControl/README.md

 Particle_BedControl.ino
 https://build.particle.io/build

+Configure your photon Wiring.
+This would also work with an arduino.
+You will need to connect a CC2500 2.4ghz transceiver.
+See Code for wiring Pins.
+Need to connect all 4 wires (MISO, MOSI, CLK, CSN).
+CC2500 modules can be found for a few dollars on ebay/aliExpress.
+They are very small, smaller than an arduino or Particle.

 This should get your device to the point where you can send it commands and manipulate the bed :)